ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 5. Professionalism
 6. Overall clinical competence

+For each consultation the proportion of each of these will vary but as many as possible should be assessed for each MiniCEX.

-For each consultation, each category is scored:
+F﻿or each consultation, each category is assessed as:

 * Beginning
 * Progressing
 * Achieved
 * Exceeded

-**Achieved rating**
+Using the following domans:

 1. Communication